 While some pharmacies are already making proactive investments in their IT infrastructure to better support their patients, too many pharmacies still operate on outdated, sometimes manual processes, from paper records to Excel files (which famously were behind the UK health service’s loss of key Covid-19 infection data at the height of the pandemic).

-Businesses still operating on outdated technology need to speed up their digital transformation, now – or they risk missing the new opportunities that lay ahead.
+Businesses still operating on outdated technology need to speed up their digital transformation, now – or they risk missing the new opportunities that lie ahead.

 Keeping up with customer demand

-In the US, even if people can walk in to get a COVID vaccine, many of the chains strongly encourage customers to schedule appointments to guarantee availability.
-Faced with a potential surge in demand, those with the infrastructure in place to support online bookings and automatically keep track of stock will be best placed to accommodate their customers, both now and in future.
+In the US, even if people can walk into a pharmacy to get a vaccine, many of the chains strongly encourage customers to schedule appointments to guarantee availability.
+Faced with a potential surge in demand, those with the infrastructure in place to support online bookings and automatically keep track of stock will be best placed to accommodate their customers, both now and in the future.

-Consumers expect retail brands to provide them with seamless, integrated experiences across all channels.
-Health providers are increasingly being held to the same high standards of service.
-Now more than ever, pharmacies have a unique opportunity to step up and take their place as central players in the new health economy, delivering high quality, convenient health services their customers need, anytime, anywhere.
+Consumers expect retail brands to provide them with seamless, integrated experiences across all channels and health providers are increasingly being held to the same high standards of service.
+Now more than ever, pharmacies have a unique opportunity to step up and take their place as central players in the new health economy, delivering high quality, convenient health services for their customers’ needs, anytime, anywhere.
 If you want to know how you can transform your pharmacy chain to be ready for tomorrow, contact us.